CyrusNajmabadi/lang-design/CollectionLiterals.md

     <details>

-    Users could always make an *unknown-length* literal into a *known-length* one with code like:
+    Users could always make an *unknown length* literal into a *known length* one with code like:

     ```c#
     ImmutableArray<int> x = [a, ..unknownLength.ToArray(), b];